PGA Tour: 2010s

+Finally, two events held in Asia after the end of the PGA Tour's current regular season – the CIMB Classic in Malaysia and the HSBC Champions, a World Golf Championships event held in China – became full PGA Tour events, with official prize money, for the first time.
+Before 2013, neither event had full PGA Tour status despite being sanctioned by the Tour.
+Wins in the CIMB Classic were not classified as official PGA Tour wins, and HSBC Champions victories were official wins only for current PGA Tour members.
+Money earned in these events did not count as official PGA Tour earnings for any purpose.

+2020s

-In June 2022, the PGA Tour suspended seventeen players who played in the inaugural LIV Golf Invitational Series event.
+In June 2022, the PGA Tour suspended 17 players who played in the inaugural LIV Golf Invitational Series event.
 Monahan wrote in a memo to the tour's membership that any players that take part in future LIV Golf events will be subjected to the same punishment.
 PGA Tour members that joined LIV Golf included major champions Brooks Koepka, Bryson DeChambeau, Patrick Reed, Dustin Johnson, and Phil Mickelson.

-On July 11, 2022, it was reported that the US Department of Justice was investigating the PGA Tour to determine if they engaged in anti-competitive behavior with LIV Golf.
-In late 2021, the PGA Tour began speaking with White House officials and congress members to express concerns over LIV Golf.
-The tour has paid over $400,000 to the firm DLA Piper to lobby lawmakers on their behalf for various topics including LIV Golf proposals.
-The tour had previously been investigated in the early 1990s but despite tour policies having been found to be in violation of antitrust laws, no further action was taken.
+In July 2022, it was reported that the US Department of Justice was investigating the PGA Tour to determine if it engaged in anti-competitive behavior with LIV Golf.
+In late 2021, the PGA Tour had begun speaking with White House officials and members of Congress to express concerns over LIV Golf.
+The tour paid over $400,000 to the firm DLA Piper to lobby lawmakers on their behalf for various topics including LIV Golf proposals.
+The tour had previously been investigated in the early 1990s, but despite tour policies having been found to be in violation of antitrust laws, no further action was taken.

-In August 2022, eleven players who had joined LIV Golf filed an antitrust lawsuit against the PGA Tour to challenge their suspensions.
+In August 2022, 11 players who had joined LIV Golf filed an antitrust lawsuit against the PGA Tour to challenge their suspensions.
 Three players failed to obtain a temporary restraining order to allow them to participate in the FedEx Cup playoffs.
-Trial for the main case was scheduled to begin in September 2023.
+The trial for the main case was scheduled to begin in September 2023.